 Ginger Tea: Ginger contains compounds that limit the production of pro-inflammatory substances in your body.
 It has benefits for blood sugar and cholesterol levels and can reduce arthritis-related pain and inflammation.

-Rosehips Tea: Rosehips reduce pro-inflammatory chemicals. rosehip powder reduces pain and other symptoms related to rheumatoid arthritis.
+Rosehips Tea: Rosehips reduce pro-inflammatory chemicals.
+Rosehip powder reduces pain and other symptoms related to rheumatoid arthritis and control blood pressure .
 Rosehips and rose petals are a good combination with some pomegranate seeds and cumin.
 Rose petals will increase your tea flavor and pomegranate will help you to reduce body pain and slightly feverish filling, if you feel after getting wet in the rain or after cold and cough.
-Cumin will help you to tackle raining sessions digestive problems.
+Cumin will help you to tackle raining season digestive problems.
 For sweetener you can add some honey will give a boost to your energy.
 To make tea add very hot water with all ingredients and let them steep for 6–8 minutes.
 Strain the drink to remove the solids and add honey if desired.

 Fennel Tea: Fennel tea made from the licorice-flavored spice, may relieve pain due to its anti-inflammatory properties.